Medical Bills After a Truck Accident

 Medical bills can be astronomical depending on the injuries, the needed treatment, and where the treatment’s provided, no matter what kinds of vehicles are involved.
 Because trucks are heavier and deliver more force into another vehicle or pedestrian, injuries are likely to be more severe and costly to treat.

-Many potential injuries can result after a truck accident, including:
+Many potential injuries can result from truck accidents, including:

 - Head injuries, such as concussions or traumatic brain injuries